SEO isn’t about gaming Google. It’s simply about creating content that people want and that satisfies their search intent.

 And then there are off-site signals–inbound links from 3rd party trust-worthy sites that have related content linking to your content.
 A 3rd party citation of your content tells Google that a real, live person who created it thinks your content truly is about “xyz” (aka your keyword).

 This is the origin of SEO’s spammy reputation.
 Bad-actors manipulated off-site signals by fabricating inbound links with things like link farms–clearly not living, breathing humans giving a vote of confidence that the content is indeed about what you claim it to be.

 As a result, Google has put great effort into knowing when an inbound link is from a quality, trust-worthy site, versus a fabricated link purely for manipulative gain.
 The former helps you.
 The latter hurts you.

-So when you hear the term “link building,” forget those old school black hat tactics.
+So when you think of link building strategies, forget those old school black hat SEO tactics.
 The game has changed.
 When done right, link building can be an extremely powerful way to boost search rankings.
 As a bonus, it could drive referral traffic too.

 The key here is in building relationships and reaching out to bloggers and journalists to let them know about your awesome content.
 We’ll need to write a whole other post on white hat link building.

 If you followed #1, you’ll have content that’s in demand–and the bloggers you reach out to will know their audience enough to know that.

 If you followed #2, bloggers will appreciate the resourcefulness of your content and be more likely to cite it when it is relevant and complimentary to the content they are creating.

 Do — reach out to influencers to let them know about your content, pointing out why it might add value to their content.

 Do – personalize your outreach in a genuine, one-on-one way that shows you know the blogger.